I love being able to say I’ve never been fired. And I used to like saying I’ve never been laid off.

 I intend on sticking to the 50/30/20 rule as much as possible.
 While somewhat depressing to see my income decline, I decided to look at this as a lesson learned from my first layoff.
 It was an opportunity for me to reassess what is important and what isn’t.
 Anything that is no longer classified as “important” must go.

-I’ve had to cut all unnecessary spending
+Cut out all unnecessary spending

 When reflecting on my monthly budget, it became apparent I would need to forego a few things.
 While I absolutely love Netflix and having pretty nails, I simply could not justify the expenses.
 I had access to YouTube, which is free, and I knew I had a collection of nail polish.